rcoodey/Pilarm/README.md

 9. Click "Create" and repeat for each door, window or other contact

 ## Setting up SmartThings SmartApp

-1. Browse to https://graph.api.smartthings.com/ and login with your SmartThings account
-2. On the top menu, click "My SmartApps"
+1. Browse to https://graph.api.smartthings.com/ and login with your SmartThings account2.
+On the top menu, click "My SmartApps"
 3. In the upper right, click "Settings"
 4. Add a new Github repository with Owner = "rcoodey", name = "Pilarm" and Branch = "master"
 5. In the upper right, click "Update from Repo" and choose "Pilarm"